pauldwhitman/uaegoldenvisa/README.md

 # Process

 The statement _"I want a golden visa"_ is vague.
-This is actually 6 separate milestones which are as follows:
+It is actually 6 separate milestones as follows:
 1. [**Get GV nomination.**](#stage-1-get-gv-nomination) You need to meet the criteria for a GV.
 2. [**Apply for GV.**](#stage-2-apply-for-gv) You get the GV for yourself, and cancel your family visas to prepare for their golden visas.
 You are NOT a Resident yet.
 3. [**Change status.**](#stage-3-change-status) You have received the visa in the previous step, but need to perform the logical equivalent of re-entering the country under your new GV.
 You can acaieve this by flying out, or simply paying for a _Change Status_ procedure.